 Insects and other Arthropods

-Unfortunately many of our insect species are suffering from a worrying decline in numbers, though a few are doing well.
-One of the main causes for the decline is the change in farming practises over the last 70 years; far more pesticide use on crops directly kills insects, including the beneficial ones, and herbicides kill many of the plants that insects depend on.
-For several years the patch of nettles in the lane outside our house in Dernol was sprayed by council contractors, killing the broods of Small Tortoiseshell butterfly caterpillars living on them; thankfully, after I had roped them off for a few years, this has now ceased, and I have not seen the spraying elsewhere in Dernol in recent years either.
+There has been a lot of unnecessary destruction of habitats by various authorities, for reasons including industrial development and ‘tidiness’.
+For example, for several years a patch of nettles in the lane outside our house in Dernol was sprayed by council contractors, killing the broods of Small Tortoiseshell butterfly caterpillars living on them; thankfully, after I had roped them off for a few years, this has now ceased, and I have not seen the spraying elsewhere in Dernol in recent years either.

 Many fields used to have at least a narrow strip of natural growth around their edges, particularly before mechanisation, providing a home for the original plants and animals that would have lived in the field, but nowadays the machinery used for mowing makes it easier to mow right up to the boundary.
 Many insects, particularly moths and butterflies, depend on a single species, or a few species, of plant for food, and if these are lost, so are the insects that depend on them.

 Another change in practise that has had a significant impact on meadow plants and the insects that depend on them is the change from an annual autumn harvest of hay to twice-yearly cutting of grass for silage; autumn cutting allowed the meadow flowers to mature and set seed, and for the insects that feed on the plants to mature and reproduce.
 The earlier first cut for silage now removes most plants before they have flowered, so preventing them from setting seed for the following year, and the insects that feed on the few plants and their flowers that manage to survive each year are being killed before they mature.
-I can understand why it is done, but hope some small changes are made that will reduce its negative impacts, such as leaving a margin around each field during the first cut to allow the plants and insects to mature before the second cut – or even better, leaving the margins as a permanent feature to provide winter habitat for insects, and winter food for birds – while also providing long-term benefits to the farmer, as has been evidenced by several trials in recent years.
+I can understand why it is done, but hope some small changes are made that will reduce its negative impacts, such as leaving a margin around each field during the first cut to allow the plants and insects to mature before the second cut; or where appropriate, leaving the margins as a permanent feature to provide winter habitat for insects, and winter food for birds – while also providing long-term benefits to the farmer, as has been evidenced by several trials in recent years.

 Climate change is also having an effect, but this may result in the loss of some species being partly balanced by new species settling in the UK now that they find our climate more amenable to them.

 As many of our fruit and vegetable food crops depend on insect pollination, this is a worrying trend for our future food security as well as for our wildlife.
-However there does, at last, appear to be more awareness of this potential catastrophe, both in the public and our government, and it is not too late to reverse the trend; there are many initiatives these day studying how adjustments can be made to farming practises that will in the long run be beneficial to both farmers and the wildlife on their farms; too much in the past has been driven by irresponsible marketing by the big agro-chemical companies, to the long-term detriment of the quality of our land and the wildlife that depends on it – and often at great financial cost to our farmers (but big profits for the companies involved!).
+However there does, at last, appear to be more awareness of this potential catastrophe, both in the public and our government, and it is not too late to reverse the trend; there are many initiatives studying how adjustments can be made to farming practises that will in the long run be beneficial to both farmers and the wildlife on their farms; too much in the past has been driven by irresponsible marketing by the big agro-chemical companies, to the long-term detriment of the quality of our land and the wildlife that depends on it – and often at great financial cost to our farmers (but big profits for the companies involved!).

 In the 1960s, while still at school, I read a book that made a big impression on me, ‘Silent Spring’, by Rachel Carson, that was about the potential environmental catastrophe that was being inflicted on us by the over-use of pesticides; she said that eventually we would have a ‘silent spring’ because the insects, and the birds that depend on them, would not be here to produce the sounds that most people love in our towns and countryside.
 We can’t say that the problem was not foreseen!